 ‘I’m sure you didn’t need nudging,’ Mo said, ‘since you were destined to emerge out of the void as a reconstituted being from the Lowlands into a higher realm.’

 ‘In a sense, you spoke it into being, did you not?
-Whenever you gazed at the Mountain in your dreams, you were speaking your reality into being.
+Whenever you gazed at the Mountain in your dreams, you spoke your reality into being.
 As in Genesis, God moved over the void to speak light into earth’s being.

-‘However you may wish to understand this quote, be it metaphoric or not, the idea of speaking is still a declaration of calling form into being.
-In that sense, we may say all of creation is expressed within a single Thought that infinitely manifests into what might call the Omniverse or, if you prefer, the Infiniverse.’
+‘However, you may wish to understand this quote, be it metaphorical or not, the idea of speaking is still a declaration of calling form into being.
+In that sense, we may say all creation is expressed within a single Thought that infinitely manifests into what might be called the Omniverse or if you prefer, the Infiniverse.’

 ‘Are you picking on me again?’
 I asked.